 Many hiking areas are waiting for us.
-Especially south bavaria, Tirol in Austria, Switzerland and Dolomite in Italy have too many beautiful mountains to visit.
+Especially south Bavaria, Tirol in Austria, Switzerland and Dolomite in Italy have too many beautiful mountains to visit.

 Here I'll try to document as many hikings as possible.